elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 Elixir spawned a process on another node and returned its pid.
 The code then executed on the other node where the `Hello.world/0` function exists and invoked that function.
 Note that the result of "hello world" was printed on the current node `bar` and not on `foo`.
 In other words, the message to be printed was sent back from `foo` to `bar`.
 This happens because the process spawned on the other node (`foo`) still has the group leader of the current node (`bar`).
 We have briefly talked about group leaders in the [IO chapter](/getting-started/io-and-the-file-system.html#processes-and-group-leaders).

-We can send and receive message from the pid returned by `Node.spawn_link/2` as usual.
+We can send and receive messages from the pid returned by `Node.spawn_link/2` as usual.
 Let's try a quick ping-pong example:

 ```iex
 iex> pid = Node.spawn_link :"foo@computer-name", fn ->